Omni Calculator logo

 What is the equation for specificity?

-The specificity equation reads as:
+The specificity equation reads as follows:

-Specificity = TN / (FP + TN),
+Specificity = TN / (FP + TN)

 where: